Overv/VulkanTutorial/en/05_Uniform_buffers/01_Descriptor_pool_and_sets.md

 ## Introduction

-The descriptor layout from the previous chapter describes the type of descriptors that can be bound.
+The descriptor set layout from the previous chapter describes the type of descriptors that can be bound.
 In this chapter we're going to create a descriptor set for each `VkBuffer` resource to bind it to the uniform buffer descriptor.